Frequently Asked Questions

 - Waste & recycling collections.

-- Planning (including the ‘Local Plan’ and deciding upon planning applications).
+- Planning (including the ‘Local Plan’ and deciding upon most planning applications).

-- Licenced premises and event licencing (and also food safety).
+- Licensed premises and event licensing (and also food safety).

-- Environmental Health (including monitoring / acting upon noise pollution and food outlets).
+- Environmental Health (including pest control, noise pollution and food outlets).

 - Electoral roll and council tax.